At times it may be necessary to consult with outside agencies to receive specialised expertise.

-Our Education Welfare Officer visits the school on a weekly basis.
+Our Education Welfare Officer visits the Academy on a weekly basis.
 Students whose attendance has dipped below 95% are referred to the service.

 By law, children aged between five and 16 must receive a full-time education.
 Parents are responsible for making sure this happens.

 |Social Services||If the Academy has a concern about a child or young person who may be suffering harm we immediately contact the Havering referral and assessment team for advice and support.
 We also liaise closely when one of our students is Looked After by the Local Authority, is subject to a Child Protection Plan or is considered a Child in Need.|

 |Speech & Language Therapy||The academy is able to refer to the speech and language therapy service.
 Some students are seen outside of school in clinic.|

 |School Nurse||The Academy has a designated school nurse who visits regularly.
 The school nurse offers a wide ranging service which includes

 |Manor Green College||This service provides education for students who are not able to attend school.|

 |The Academy also refers to a number of organisations such as Young Addaction, Havering Parents Service and Children’s Society|

 |School counsellor||The Academy is able to refer to a school counsellor who will see students in school.|